 - > Remove threshold upstand to front doors.

-- Improve door security as the doors in communal areas are easily jammed open.
+- Improve door security and ensure the doors in communal areas cannot be jammed open.

 - Improve the play spaces for children.

 Works across the estate

 These are possible projects that apply to most homes, blocks and external spaces across the estate, and could start before the main refurbishment begins.